vipulnaik/working-drafts/blog/managing-personal-projects-with-a-demanding-day-job.md

 money than the work I funded in the later years (2018 to 2020).

-I understand that the above is far from a satisfactory description or explanation of my funding of conotract work; interested readers are encouraged to explore the [contract work portal](https://contractwork.vipulnaik.com/).
+I understand that the above is far from a satisfactory description or explanation of my funding of contract work; interested readers are encouraged to explore the [contract work portal](https://contractwork.vipulnaik.com/).
 I might write more of a retrospective on funding contract work in the next few years.